 The FRC safety program initially began as a pilot program, tested at the Greater Toronto Regional in Canada during the 2004 season.
-The corporate sponsor for this award was Bruce Power, the licensed operating company of eight nuclear reactors at the Bruce Nuclear Generating Station, located in Ontario, Canada on the shores of Lake Huron and is the largest operating nuclear plant in the world, by output.
+The corporate sponsor for this award was Bruce Power, the licensed operating company of eight nuclear reactors at the Bruce Nuclear Generating Station, located in Ontario, Canada on the shores of Lake Huron.
+It is the largest operating nuclear plant in the world, by output.

-After a successful test season, FIRST released the newly named, "Safety Awareness and Recognition Program" worldwide in 2005, with UL (Underwriters Laboratories) as its domestic sponsor.
+After a successful test season, FIRST released the newly named "Safety Awareness and Recognition Program" worldwide in 2005, with UL (Underwriters Laboratories) as its domestic sponsor.
 All teams were required to have a designated Safety Captain to establish and maintain proper safety awareness on their teams.
-Initially, any team member (teacher, students, mentor/volunteer, etc.) could be the designated Safety Captain, but this was changed to be a student-held position, several years later.
+Initially, any team member (teachers, students, mentors/volunteers, etc.) could be their team's designated Safety Captain.
+But several years later, the rules were changed to make this a student-held position.

-Just like with any other judged category, all teams have the opportunity to earn the UL Industrial Safety Award given during closing ceremonies at the competitions.
-As an incentive to encourage all teams to develop a strong safety culture, FIRST created several other smaller safety recognition awards, over the years, in order to acknowledge teams, and even individuals, for above average safety conscious performance.
-Today, safety is the main priority at any FRC event.
+Just like with any other judged category, all teams have the opportunity to earn the UL Industrial Safety Award given during a competition's closing ceremonies.
+As an incentive to encourage all teams to develop a strong safety culture, FIRST created several other smaller safety recognition awards over the years, in order to acknowledge teams, and even individuals, for above average safety conscious performance.
+Safety is the main priority at any FRC event.